-StylusLit is an Australian, bi-annual online literary journal, publishing poetry, short stories, creative non-fiction, novel excerpts, interviews and reviews.
-The first issue will go live in March 2017.
+StylusLit is an Australian, bi-annual online literary journal, which publishes poetry, short stories, creative non-fiction, novel excerpts, interviews and reviews.
+Issues are published in March and September.

 The StylusLit Team